What Your Retreat Time Might be Like

 Double checking the weekend’s schedule on your bed stand you see that you have

-lots of flexibility here with an 90 minute period to enjoy Sunday’s lite Continental
+lots of flexibility here with a 90 minute period to enjoy Sunday’s lite continental

 Then comes Mass, with a homily that somehow tied the day’s readings into the